Risk of pentobarbital contamination in deceased veterinary patients

 pollution

-• Danger to drinking water supplies
+• Threat to the drinking water supply

-• Stress on ecosystems
+• Pollution of ecosystems

 Recommended disposal methods